Password4j/password4j/README.md

 ## Security of Strings
-`String`s are immutable objects and they are stored in the String Pool, a location in the heap memory.
-Since you do not have control on the Garbage Collector, an attacker that has access to the memory could read the password just before you use it as input for Password4j.
-Even after this, the `String` may be still persisted in memory until the garbage collection occurs.

-It is always recommended to use `char[]` instead of `String` <sup>(where possible - If we're talking of a web application, most web containers will pass the password into the `HttpServletRequest` object in plaintext as `String`)</sup>.
+`String`s are immutable objects and once stored in memory you cannot erase them until Garbage Collection.
+It is always [recommended](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html#PBEEx) to use `char[]` instead of `String` for storing passwords<sup>(where possible - If we're talking of a web application, most web containers will pass the password into the `HttpServletRequest` object in plaintext as `String`)</sup>.

+An attacker that is able to dump the memory could read the password before you use it as input for Password4j; even if it is read after its usage, it is not guaranteed when the garbage collection occurs: that means that the password may be stored in memory indefinitely and its value cannot be erased.

-For this reason Password4j provides a `SecureString` class that alleviates this problem.
+For this reason Password4j provides a `SecureString` class that **alleviates** this problem.
 The provided `char[]` is wrapped around `SecureString` and it is never converted into a `String` during the process.

 You can erase the underlying `char[]` with `clear()` method.